Answered By: Kristen Koob Last Updated: Mar 29, 2017 Views: 45

 You should confirm which style to use with your instructor.
 Students frequently ask which version of Chicago to choose.
 If you wish to include footnotes or endnotes in your paper, you must choose either (full note) or (note) from the Citation Style menu and then also choose whether you want Zotero to populate those citations at the end of each page (Footnotes) or at the end of your document (Endnotes).
 If you wish to include parenthetical citations in your text, choose (author-date) from the Citation Style menu.
 These choices may all be made and altered in your Document Preferences as pictured here:

 - Full note provides more information about the source and is often used in shorter papers for which you will not include a bibliography at the end of the paper.
-Here is what a full note would look like for citing pages 34-35 of Graham Allison's book, Essence of decision: explaining the Cuban Missile Crisis:
+Here is an example full note for citing pages 34-35 of Graham Allison's book, Essence of decision: explaining the Cuban Missile Crisis:

 Graham T. Allison, Essence of Decision: Explaining the Cuban Missile Crisis, 2nd ed.
 (New York: Longman, 1999), 34–35.

-- Here is what a note would look like for the same citation:
+- Here is an example note for the same citation:

 Allison, Essence of Decision, 34–35.

-- Its entry in a bibliography at the end of your paper should look like this, regardless of whether you choose note or full note:
+- Here is its entry in a bibliography at the end of your paper, regardless of whether you choose note or full note:

 Allison, Graham T. Essence of Decision: Explaining the Cuban Missile Crisis.
 2nd ed.
 New York: Longman, 1999.

-If you choose (author-date), you will include a list of References at the end of your paper and this entry should look like this:
+- If you choose (author-date), you will include a list of References at the end of your paper.
+Here is the example of that entry:

 Allison, Graham T. 1999.
 Essence of Decision: Explaining the Cuban Missile Crisis.
 2nd ed.
 New York: Longman.